hoanhan101/hstore/PROPOSAL.md

 `hstore client update -h <host> -k <key> -v <value>` | Update a value for a key for a given host.
 `hstore client delete -h <host> -k <key>` | Delete a key for a given host.

-#### Steps

-- I first start with a seed node as a server.
-- I use other node to join the seed node or I can choose to join other node that are available in the system if I know its host.
-However, if I am able to implement the service discovery feature, I just need to tell it to `join` without explicitly specifying the host.
-It automatically know how to route to the right cluster.

-  > I think this is how a service discovery should work.
-However I am not sure.

-- When there are 3 nodes, leader election will occur.
-One is the leader, the rest are followers.
-- Using the client machine, I can read, write, update or delete key-values in any of these nodes.
-- The key-values should be replicated among themselves, no matter where I put them.
-If I put a key-value pair in the master node then it will eventually propagated to other nodes.
-However, if I put a key-value pair in the non-master node, it should redirect the request to the master and do the consensus checking there.

-  > In this situation, is it better to put a load balancer in front of
-  > these non-master nodes?

-- If I choose to stop a node or multiple nodes, the system must still work.
-- If I stop the master, it will start the leader election again if and only if the quorum size is big enough.
-Everything should behave the same way.

 ### APIs

 List of exposed APIs for each node.